loveencounterflow/datom/README.md

 Only methods that emit and listen to the same scope can exchange messages.
 When used within an application, you will want to publish that scope to all participating modules; one way to do so is to write a dedicated module with a single line in it, `module.exports = ( require 'pipedreams' ).XE.new_scope()`.

-# Vectorial NumbeRs (VNRs)

-Where a consistent relative ordering of streams of datoms is needed, especially if any number of datoms may get deleted and inserted at some mid-stream point, [Vectorial Numbers (VNRs)](./VNRs.md), which are implemented as lists of integers, can be used to avoid a re-numbering of elements and still be able to insert arbitrarily many new elements between any two given elements.

 # Cup Of Datom